fenago/learn-java-12-programming/lab_guide/Lab_15.md

 Java Microbenchmark Harness
 ===========================

-In this chapter, the reader will be introduced to a **Java Microbenchmark Harness** (**JMH**) project that allows for measuring various code performance characteristics.
+In this lab, the reader will be introduced to a **Java Microbenchmark Harness** (**JMH**) project that allows for measuring various code performance characteristics.
 If performance is an important issue for your application, this tool can help you to identify